sparna-git/legislation-schema.org-howto/README.md

 The [`schema:Legislation`](http://schema.org/Legislation) type in schema.org may be used to describe different things:

   1. A **base act** published in an official journal.
 This is the "birth" of a legal act.
   2. An **amending act**, also published in an official journal, amending the base act.
-This is expressed like a "diff" applied on the base act ("In the base act, point 2 of article 3 is replaced by the following : ....")
+This is expressed like a "diff" applied on the base act (_"In the base act, point 2 of article 3 is replaced by the following : ...."_)
   3. A **consolidated version** of the base act, as amended by one or more amending act.
 This is the base act, with all its "diffs" applied on it.
   4. The **"abstract" act**, that is the act as an intellectual work, independantly of one of its (consolidated) version.
 This is intuitively what we are using when writing a legal reference without specifying a version : _"Council Directive (EC) 93/104 concerning certain aspects of the organisation of working time [1993] OJ   L307/18 (Working  Time  Directive)"_.
-  5. An **article or another subdivision** of the base act, or one of its subsequent consolidated version.
+  5. An **article or another subdivision** inside the base act, or one of its version.

 ### Base act, amending acts, consolidated versions, abstract act